DxnielKS/jarvis/README.md

 Anyone wishing to use work-in-progress to make their own solutions can do so.
 However, you will need to credit the original repository.

-List of features:
+List of features: Email, Web Questions, To-do list, Change nickname, Currency & Time
-Email
-Web Questions
-To-do list
-Change nickname
-Currency
-Time